2022 Baltic Sea Cessna Citation II crash

 On 4 September 2022, a chartered Cessna 551 business jet registered in Austria was scheduled to fly from Jerez, Spain, to Cologne, Germany.
-Early in the flight, after takeoff, the aircraft's pilot notified air traffic control about a cabin pressure malfunction.
+Early in the flight the aircraft's pilot notified air traffic control about a cabin pressure malfunction.
 After the aircraft passed the Iberian Peninsula, no further contact could be established.

 The aircraft, which climbed to its assigned altitude at 36,000 ft, slightly turned near Paris and Cologne, where it failed to make a landing, and continued straight on its northeastern course, flying over Germany and then out for almost two hours and 1,120 km over the Baltic Sea near Denmark and Sweden.
 Fuel was eventually exhausted when the aircraft was over the Baltic Sea, approximately 37 km off Ventspils, Latvia, and crashed into the water in a spiral dive after an uncontrolled descent.

 Aircraft

 The aircraft involved in the accident was a 43-year-old Cessna 551 Citation II built in 1979, with manufacturer serial number 551-0021, registered as OE-FGR.
 The aircraft was powered by two Pratt & Whitney JT15D-4 engines and did not have a flight data recorder.
 Since July 2020, it was owned and operated by GG Rent.